Jka667/Jka667/README.md

 <p align="center">
   <samp>
-   SOC Analyst & Threats hunter • 🛠️ Automation Addict • 🐚 Bash Lover • 🇫🇷/🇬🇧
+   Cybersecurity Analyst • 🛠️ Automation Addict • 🐞Malware Developper
   <br>
-  🎯 I monitor, investigate, and secure systems in real-time using modern SIEMs & EDRs.
+   I monitor, investigate, and secure systems in real-time using modern SIEMs & EDRs.
 I script, break, and build.
 Again and again.
   <br><br>
   💻 I'm the creator of <a href="https://sysadminbible.com" target="_blank"><strong>SysAdminBible.com</strong></a> — a blog and a script shop for sysadmins and red teamers who want to save time, learn faster, and automate everything.
   </samp>